Angelyr/Better-YouTube-Replies/README.md

 5. Many users do not use reply button so you can not tell who they are replying to

 # Bugs
-1. Can only load 200 replies or so before page begins to lag
+1. Limited to first 200 replies because if any more load than page begins to lag